daniellawrence/ansible-puppetmaster/README.md

 Testing
 ---------

-The tests assume that you habe ansible and docker install on your local machine. by running `./tests/run_tests.sh` a new machine will be created and ansible will take over and install the puppetmaster.
+The tests assume that you have ansible and docker installed on your local machine.
+By running `./tests/run_tests.sh` a new machine will be created and ansible will take over and install the puppetmaster.

 The `ubuntu:14.04` is also assumed to be installed locally.